arecker/blog/_drafts/today.md

 light weight."
 Immediately apologized.
 Think that speaks to what she's going through.

+Nervous about this time, since I know how painful it was.
+I'd almost rather go into it the first time again.

+"That hormone that's supposed to make you forget the pain of childbirth?
+I don't think you got enough.
+Or maybe it doesn't work on you."

 ---

 Decided to move ahead with our movie pick.
 Currently in Spider-Man